RTXteam/RTX-KG2/README.md

 see the file of the same name in this repository code directory (note: that config file can contain authentication information for additional server types in the RTX system; those are not shown in the example file in this code directory).
+The KG1 Neo4j endpoint need not (and in general, won't be) hosted in the same EC2 instance that hosts the KG2 build system.
+Currently, the KG1 Neo4j endpoint is hosted in the instance `kg1endpoint.rtx.ai`; the URI of its Neo4j REST HTTP interface is: `http://kg1endpoint.rtx.ai:7474`.

 ## My normal EC2 instance

 The KG2 build software has been tested with the following instance type:

 - AMI: Ubuntu Server 18.04 LTS (HVM), SSD Volume Type - `ami-005bdb005fb00e791` (64-bit x86)
-- Instance type: `r4.16xlarge` (488 GiB of memory)
+- Instance type: `r5a.8xlarge` (256 GiB of memory)
-- Storage: 1,023 GiB General Purpose SSD
+- Storage: 1,023 GiB, Elastic Block Storage
 - Security Group: ingress TCP packets on port 22 (ssh) permitted

 As of June 10, 2019, an on-demand `r4.16xlarge` instance in the `us-west-2` AWS